cliffordsepato/AI-Text-Analyzer/README.md

 # How to support this project ❤️

-If you find this project helpful, please consider giving it a star on GitHub and sharing it with others who might benefit from it.
+If you find this project helpful, please consider giving it a star⭐ on GitHub and sharing it with others who might benefit from it.

 You can support the project by buying me a coffee ☕️ on [BuyMeACoffee.com](https://BuyMeACoffee.com/dxc2023).